|Playing Techniques|| + How

 I combined rapid picking with one finger like in figure 4 A with articulation by the tongue, like pronouncing det det dedledet to produce short, detached notes: staccato (sound example 8, 350 kB)

-is worth just to try out and discover ever new effects.
-Especially
+worth just to try out and discover ever new effects.
+Especially the tongue

-the tongue is a very talented organ.
-In the following some
+is a very talented organ.
+In the following some suggestions.

 Nasal and oral cavity are important resonance chambers of the jew's harp.
 Movements in these cavities directly affect the sound of the harp.
 The nasal cavity can be closed against the resonace chambers of bronchial tubes and chest by the soft palate (figure 4 in tones and pitches).
 It is this "closing" of the nose you may use if you talk and want to sound like you catched cold.
 The connection between oral cavity and air tube is closed by the tongue when speaking "ng" like in the suffix "-ing": Silently pronouncing "ing ing ing ing" while playing the jew's harp results in an interesting effect that is heard in the first part of sound example 10 (160 KB).
 The second part illustrates another tongue effect: The middle part of the tongue is put against the upper molar teeth, and the tip touches and leaves the palate - like speaking "ne ne ne".